Performance of Compressive Parameter Estimation via K-Median Clustering: Background

 Alternatively, the earth mover's distance (\EMD) has recently been used in \CS~to measure the distance between coefficient vectors in terms of the similarity between their supports \cite{gupta2010sparse, indyk2011k-median}.
-In particular, the \EMD~between two vectors with the same $\ell_1$ norm optimizes the work of the flow (i.e., the amount of the flow and the distance of flow) among one vector to make the two vectors equivalent.\footnote{The standard definition of \EMD~assumes that the two vectors have the same $\ell_1$ norm.
-Nonetheless, one can add an additional cost due to norm mismatch that is equal to the mismatch times the length of the signal \cite{pele2009fast}.} In our illustrative example, if the values of the frequency samples of the PD increase monotonically at a regular interval $\Delta$ so that $f_i = \Delta \cdot i + f_0$, the \EMD s between the true coefficient vector $c$ and the estimated coefficient vectors $\hc_1$ and $\hc_2$ are proportional to the frequency errors $|f_i - f_j|$ and $|f_i - f_k|$, respectively.
-Based on the fact that the work of the flow between any two entries of a PD coefficient vector is isometric to the distance between the two corresponding parameters, it is reasonable that the \EMD~between pairs of PD coefficient vectors efficiently measures the corresponding error of parameter estimation.
+In particular, the \EMD~between two vectors with the same $\ell_1$ norm optimizes the work of the flow (i.e., the amount of the flow and the distance of flow) applied to one vector in order to obtain the other vector.
+In our illustrative example, if the values of the frequency samples of the PD increase monotonically, the \EMD s between the true coefficient vector $c$ and the estimated coefficient vectors $\hc_1$ and $\hc_2$ are proportional to the frequency errors $|f_i - f_j|$ and $|f_i - f_k|$, respectively.
+Based on the fact that the work of the flow between any two entries of a PD coefficient vector is proportional to the distance between the two corresponding parameters, it follows that the \EMD~between pairs of PD coefficient vectors efficiently measures the corresponding error of parameter estimation.
 We elaborate our study of this property in Section~\ref{section:emd}.